-When you purchase your auto insurance, you choose the deductible you’d like.
+When you purchase your auto insurance, choose the deductible you want.
 In most cases, deductible options range from $0 to $2,500.
 Although, $500 and $1,000 are the more popular options.

 The deductible is your out-of-pocket expense when you file a claim.
-You pay your deductible and then, your insurance company pays the remaining cost.
-It’s important to remember, for most car insurance policies, your deductible only applies to comprehensive and collision coverage.
+You pay your deductible, and your insurance company pays the remaining cost.
+It’s important to remember for most car insurance policies.
+Your deductible only applies to comprehensive and collision coverage.

 Auto insurance deductible examples

 For example, if you have a $500 deductible and an accident occurs where damages cost $1,000, you would only need to pay $500 out-of-pocket for repairs.
 On the other hand, if your deductible is set at $1,000, based on our previous example of damage costs ($1,000), you would have to pay for all repairs.
 This will not apply if your car insurance policy includes no-deductible coverage.

 Which car insurance coverages have a deductible?

 There are three types of insurance: collision, comprehensive, and liability.
 Collision and comprehensive coverages both have deductibles.
 Liability only covers injuries or damages to other drivers, so it does not carry a deductible.